linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-18-04/index.md

 ## Create a MySQL Database and User

-If you previously installed a LAMP stack using our guide, you should already have set up MySQL root login credentials.
+If you previously installed a LAMP stack using this or our other guides you should already have set up MySQL root login credentials.
 If not, you'll need to go back and do so before proceeding.

 1. Log into the MySQL shell as the root user, entering your password when prompted: